 New South Wales

 Learning Areas to Year 6 are titled - English, Mathematics, Science & Technology, Human Society & Its Environment, Creative Arts, Personal Development, Health & Physical Education and Languages.

 Learning Areas for Years 7-10 are the same except Science & Technology is separated into two entities - Science and Technological & Applied Studies.
 These are maintained till Year 12, with the addition of separate Life Skills Courses, VET Curriculum Frameworks and VET Content Endorsed Courses.
-The Australian Curriculum has now begun implementation in NSW.
+The Australian Curriculum is being implemented in NSW.

 Includes Foundation Statements, syllabuses, modules, work samples and more.